 Does Medicare pay or reimburse for hospital beds?

 Medicare considers hospital beds as a “Capped Rental” category.
-This capped rental means that Medicare will rent out the bed with monthly payments, after which it will be “capped,” and the beneficiary will own the bed.
+This capped rental means that Medicare will rent out the bed monthly, after which it will be “capped,” and the beneficiary will own the bed.

 Medicare does not consider all-electric hospital beds, premium or luxury beds medically necessary.